 Meanwhile, conflicts in Afghanistan, Syria, Venezuela, Yemen, and elsewhere have forced at least one hundred million people to flee their homes over the past decade.
 That mass displacement has led to refugees experiencing high rates of hunger, poverty, and sexual violence.
 Additionally, neighboring countries have faced challenges of suddenly accommodating thousands—if not millions—of new residents.
 Lebanon’s population increased by 25 percent after receiving Syrian refugees fleeing civil war.
 Even after the Lebanese government split its school days into two shifts to accommodate the new students, more than three hundred thousand [PDF] Syrian refugee children remained unenrolled in 2014.

 Countries have various tools for responding to intrastate conflicts.

 Governments can become more inclusive through free and fair elections, institute reforms to address underlying drivers of conflict, and pursue diplomacy or offer economic incentives to opposition groups.

-Additionally, foreign countries can intervene militarily to try to prevent further violence.
-The United Nations has the capacity to build and deploy its own multinational military force consisting of personnel, called peacekeepers, supplied by member countries.
+Additionally, foreign countries can intervene militarily to prevent further violence.
+The United Nations can build and deploy its own multinational military force consisting of personnel, called peacekeepers, supplied by member countries.
 The United Nations has sent peacekeepers to conflict zones to protect vulnerable people, enforce cease-fires, and safeguard elections, among other missions.
 In 2019, more than one hundred thousand peacekeepers were active in fourteen countries, constituting the second-largest military force deployed abroad, trailing only that of the United States.

-Although these measures can alleviate some of the harm caused by intrastate conflict, they are not always enough to create peace.
+Although those measures can alleviate some of the harm intrastate conflict causes, they are not always enough to create peace.
 And in certain instances, outside interference—especially military intervention—can even exacerbate fighting, as was the case after the North Atlantic Treaty Organization intervened in Libya in 2011.